deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Preed gave him a long, cool look then deflated, turned, and ladled a healthy serving of soup into one of the *big* bowls for him.
 He made his own bowls, and this one was human-sized.
 He had an eating challenge on the wall: any nonhuman who could empty one of those bowls inside five minutes earned their meal for free and got their picture on the *‘wall of fame.’* In all the years, only a couple of dozen beings had ever managed it, most of them Locayl.

 Leemu suddenly felt *famished.* But something was off about the soup.
 He twitched his nose then frowned into the bowl as it was pressed into his hands.
 This was the wrong recipe.
-Preed rotated his menu on a seven-day cycle, and today was supposed to be *‘Tom Jabchai* but instead this smelled like the *‘Kua Chap.’*
+Preed rotated his menu on a seven-day cycle, and today was supposed to be *‘Tom Jabchai'* but instead the bowl's contents smelled like the *‘Kua Chap.’*

-“...What day is it today?” he asked.
+“...What day is it today?”
+Leemu asked.

 “The eleventh.
 Why?”